The Trinitarian Claim

 The Problems with the Claim

 The Trinitarian interpretation is based on the notion that Thomas took this opportunity to declare Jesus is his God.
 However, this interpretation defies the context.
+The account is not about Thomas doubting who Jesus was but whether Jesus was alive from the dead.
 Thomas had doubted his Lord's resurrection and declared he would not believe he had risen until he had seen Jesus for himself.
 In verse 27, Jesus tells Thomas to see the wounds in his hand and side proving that he was indeed risen from the dead.
 Thomas' response to Jesus in verse 28 is based on finally believing that Jesus had indeed risen from the dead.
 Jesus then responds to Thomas in verse 29 saying that he was blessed to finally believe because he had seen him.
 Jesus' response refers to the fact that Thomas had finally believed he had risen from the dead.
 Trinitarians read verse 29 as if Jesus is blessing Thomas for believing he is his God.
 However, the entire point of the passage is that Thomas had finally believed Jesus had risen from the dead.

 The Trinitarian interpretation is also based upon a very defective assumption.
-Trinitarians suppose that since Thomas said these words TO Jesus, then he must have taken this opportunity to declare that Jesus is his God.
+Trinitarians suppose that since Thomas said these words TO Jesus, then he must have taken this opportunity to declare that Jesus is his God ("my God").
 However, as the following passage demonstrates, this assumption is highly flawed.

 From that time Jesus began to show his disciples that he must go to Jerusalem, and suffer many things from the elders and chief priests and scribes, and be killed, and be raised up on the third day.
 Peter took him aside and began to rebuke him, saying, "God forbid it, Lord!
 This shall never happen to you."
 But Jesus turned and said to Peter, "Get behind Me, Satan!
 You are a stumbling block to me.
 For you are not setting your mind on the things of God but upon the things of men."